MMI in Ethiopia

 Harbu Chulule is a small region about 100km away from the capital Addis Ababa in the centre of Ethiopia, which is located in the Horn of Africa.
 Ethiopia is a landlocked country, and has suffered from drought and deforestation, thus food and water scarcity affect most residents.
 Many families rely on intermittent shipments from the World Food Programme.
 Water-borne illnesses are highly prevalent.
 There is a massive shortage of physicians in the country.

 * Project Description: These are optical and surgical projects in which the main clinic and surgery days are held at Harbu Chulule Health Center, Oromiya Regional State, about a ten minute walk from the Hopethiopia Volunteer facility.
-Patients will be offered vision screenings, diagnosis, refractions, glasses, and scheduled for surgeries.
+Patients are offered vision screenings, diagnosis, refractions, glasses, and scheduled for surgeries.
 We work with a local medical staff the first week and our MMI team members provide surgery during the second week.
 Small collections of Rx eyeglasses are prepared for the projects, along with reading glasses for those who require glasses after their consult.

 2450 m (8000 ft)